rthomas24/multi-chat/README.md

 # Multi-Chat

-Multi-Chat is a Next.js application that allows you to chat with multiple AI models simultaneously.
-Compare responses from different AI providers side by side in a clean, intuitive interface.
+Chat with multiple AI models at once and see how they stack up against each other.
+Multi-Chat brings together responses from different AI providers in a sleek, easy-to-use interface that lets you compare their answers side by side, while also compiling them into a single, comprehensive final answer.

 ![multichat](https://github.com/user-attachments/assets/dd1a1a79-ee09-4dfb-aa3b-5e9ada71afab)

 ## Features

-- **Multi-Model Chat**: Chat with multiple AI models at the same time
+- **Multi-Model Chat**: Chat with multiple AI models at the same time.
+- **Aggregator Model**: Special chat interface that synthesizes responses from other active models into a final, comprehensive answer.
 - **Supported Providers**:
   - OpenAI (GPT models)
   - Anthropic (Claude models)
   - Google (Gemini models)
   - xAI (Grok models)
+- **Model Switching**: Easily switch between different models from the same provider within a chat card.
+- **Responsive & Modern UI**:
+  - Horizontal scrolling for chat cards.
+  - Floating, semi-transparent input bar at the bottom.
-- **Responsive UI**: Drag and drop interface to organize your chat models
+  - Drag and drop interface to organize your chat models.
-- **Streaming Responses**: Real-time streaming of AI responses
+- **Streaming Responses**: Real-time streaming of AI responses.
-- **Code Highlighting**: Automatic syntax highlighting for code blocks
+- **Code Highlighting**: Automatic syntax highlighting for code blocks with copy functionality.
-- **API Key Management**: Securely manage your API keys for different providers
+- **API Key Management**: Securely manage your API keys for different providers.
+- **Web Search Toggle**: Enable or disable web search capabilities for models that support it.

 ## Tech Stack